Gatwick Airport: Man's body found in undercarriage of plane

 A man's body has been found in the undercarriage of a plane at Gatwick Airport.

-The Tui flight had travelled about 2,760 miles (4,444 km) from The Gambia to the airport in West Sussex.
+The Tui flight had travelled from the Gambia to the airport in West Sussex.

 Sussex Police said the discovery was made at the airport at about 04:00 GMT on 7 December.